If your writing looks professional, so do you.

 - Figure out who the academically successful people are in a class (hint: they may not always be the smartest but they have learned how to do well) and ask if you can study with them.
 It helps them, too, to have someone to study with, even if they are explaining things to you.

 - Your institution offers an array of support services beyond academic skills centers.
-If you are feeling depressed, sad, lonely, angry, frustrated, homesick, or any other stressful emotion, take advantage of the FREE counseling services.
+If you are feeling depressed, sad, lonely, angry, frustrated, homesick, or stressed in any way, take advantage of the FREE counseling services.
 If you’re having trouble with a roommate that you have been unsuccessful in resolving yourself, talk to your hall’s resident advisor (typically an upper-class student).
 If that person isn’t helpful, talk to the staff in the residence life office.

 - Every college bookstore has a planner/agenda book with that institution’s logo on the front.
 Get one.
 Even in this highly digital age, my students overwhelmingly preferred a printed agenda book they could carry to all their classes and meetings and into which they could write all their due dates, meeting times, etc.